CommE2E/comm/docs/dev_services.md

 # Developing and debugging

-## VSCode
+## Visual Studio Code

-If you are using VSCode as your code editor you can [attach to a Docker container](https://code.visualstudio.com/docs/remote/attach-container) and develop right inside it.
-That will save you time and resources neither deploy the code into container every time.
+If you are using Visual Studio Code as your code editor you can [attach to a Docker container](https://code.visualstudio.com/docs/remote/attach-container) and develop inside it.